-Payment protection is normally paid monthly, at the same time as any finance repayment.
-Not everyone is eligible for it; if you have long-term sickness or self-employed, you may not be able to obtain this coverage.
+Payment protection is usually added to your loan payment.
+Not everyone is eligible for it; if you have a long-term illness or are self-employed, you may not qualify.

 Some car manufacturers also offer job loss insurance.
 For example, Hyundai Assurance job loss protection provides three months of deferred payments and up to six months of payment relief to new car buyers.